 Level I Food Safety Training.
 This is a standardized training, 3 hours in length.
 We utilize the ServSafe Employee Level Training material.
 There is a cost of $20.00 per student.
 This training can be done on-site or at the Fulton County Health Department.
 A minimum of 5 people is needed to hold a class.
 Individuals completing this course receive a Level I Food Safety Certification that is recognized throughout Ohio.

 Level II Food Safety Training.
 This is a standardized training, 16 hours in length.
 We utilize the ServSafe Essentials text book.
-There is a cost of $160.00.
+There is a cost for this training.
 This training is offered at the Fulton County Health Department, once a year usually during the months of March-April-May.
 A minimum of 5 people is needed to hold a class.
 Individuals completing this course receive a Level II Food Safety Certification that is recognized throughout the United States.
-CLICK HERE FOR CURRENT Level II Food Safety Training Info

 Food Recalls/U.S. Food & Drug Administration